0 Shares

 Quality of Learning Sessions

-When an education institution adopts synchronous learning, the quality of learning sessions will vary according to the skill and expertise of the instructor or teachers.
+When an educational institution adopts synchronous learning, the quality of learning sessions will vary according to the skill and expertise of the instructor or teachers.
 Some instructors explain concepts more clearly and elaborately than others.
 Likewise, some teachers focus on making students retain knowledge by implementing student engagement strategies.

 But the quality and effectiveness of a learning session depend directly on the learner when the educational institution implements asynchronous learning.
 A student can retain knowledge, meet deadlines, and clear exams only when he is self-disciplined.
 Also, he must keep himself motivated to stay on track without collaborating with others.